learn-co-students/careers-csc-weekly-activity-atlanta-web-042219/README.md

 The key here is also to post your blog to a public URL: Medium, Facebook, LinkedIn, your personal website – anywhere that can generate activity and get your blog seen by others.
 If you have any specific questions, just connect with your Career Coach.

-## 1 Extra Credit Assignment/3 Track ModulesS/1 Design Challenge
+## 1 Extra Credit Assignment/3 Track Modules/1 Design Challenge
-(UX/UI design students)
+**(UX/UI Design students)**

-Complete one of the following 3 activities below weekly, post the project on Behance or Dribble, and provide your coach with a URL link to the project in your job Search Tracker (which your coach will verify weekly):
+Complete *one* of the following 3 activities weekly and provide a link to evidence of completion of the activity:
+(Examples of links to verify completion include: Dropbox, Google Drive, etc.)

 * Complete one (1) extra credit assignment from your UX or UI curriculum each week
 * Complete three (3) modules in the track outside your specialization each week